 Fennel was one of the nine sacred curative herbs of medieval times.
-A strong butterfly plant, bronze fennel has 4 - 5' plumes of filigreed coppery leaves and lacy golden flower umbels that reipen mellow anise-flavored seeds.
+A strong butterfly plant, bronze fennel has 4 - 5' plumes of filigreed coppery leaves and lacy golden flower umbels that ripen mellow anise-flavored seeds.
 These plants are stunning additions to flower or herb beds.
 Season seafood, salads or cooked vegetables with sprigs of the feathery copper-bronze leaves.
-Tea made from the aromatic leaves or sweet seeds soothes upset stomachs and calms the nerves.

 While Renee's Garden seeds are not all certified organic, they do not sell treated or GMO seeds and have signed the "Safe Seed Pledge.”